How to Find a Surrogate Mother

 IPs must apply for a birth certificate designating them as legal parents after the child’s birth.
 The time it takes to complete the process of applying for a birth certificate depends on the baby’s birth state.
 After hospital discharge, you can take your new baby home and begin your exciting new family journey together!

-Finding a Surrogate FAQ
+FAQs about Finding a Surrogate Mother

 How long will it take to find a surrogate?